• Engineering-Technical

 How much could you earn as a highways maintenance technician?

-The expected salary for a construction team leader varies as you become more experienced.
+The expected salary for a highways maintenance technician varies as you become more experienced.

 * Salaries have been collected from multiple industry sources